segmentio/segment-docs/src/connections/functions/source-functions.md

 #### Does the source function allow `GET` requests?

-`GET` requests are not supported with a source function, and the only way for the source function to receive data is through a POST request.
+`GET` requests are not supported with a source function.
+Source functions can only receive data through `POST` requests.